-For example, the Campus Genevois de Haute Horlogerie will host 45 new watchmaking apprentice positions in Geneva.
+For example, the Campus Genevois de Haute Horlogerie now hosts some 45 new watchmaking apprentice positions in Geneva.
 The Group has partnered with the WOSTEP programme to establish watchmaking apprenticeship programmes around the world.
 The Richemont Retail Academy in Shanghai addresses specific skill shortages in China.
 Following graduation, trainees and apprentices typically continue to work for one of the Maisons, bringing long-term benefits to the Group.

 The following are other examples of our partnerships:

 Piaget sponsors "Les Ecoles de la rue du Louvre" in Paris which is managed by the French Jewellery Association.
 The traditional know-how and skills required by high level jewellery work is becoming more scarce.
 Piaget’s policy is to develop new talent that will meet the Maison’s future requirements through supporting the school and providing the best students with training opportunities.

 A.Lange & Söhne’s apprenticeship programme has been running since 1997.
 It addresses the scarce supply of specialists in the German watchmaking industry.
 Each year the Maison engages around a dozen young men and women for three-year apprenticeships as watchmakers or toolmakers at its own watchmaking school.
 In addition, the ‘F. A. Lange Scholarship & Watchmaking Excellence Award’ promotes talented young watchmakers.
 In a combination of summer academy and competition, eight talented young watchmakers from all over the world were able to gain inspiration from the world of chronometry and put their skills to the test.